 Bitter gourd/Karla 1 chopped in roundels

 Mustard seeds 1 teaspoon

 Turmeric 1 teaspoon

 Green chillies 4 chopped

 Sesame seed roasted and ground in mortar and pestle 2 tablespoons

 Roasted peanuts 2 tablespoons ground

 Salt to taste

 Coriander chopped for garnishing

 Place a pan on heat.
-Prepare a tempering using oil, mustard seeds, asofoetida, turmeric and curry leaves.
+Prepare a tempering using oil, mustard seeds, asafoetida, turmeric and curry leaves.
 Add in the chopped green chillies.
-Add the biter gourd.
+Add the bitter gourd.
 Mix in the tamarind pulp, jaggery,goda masala and salt.
 Add in the ground sesame seeds and peanuts.
 Add the warm water and bring to boil.
 Serve this with any meals.
 I love it with the sweet puran polis.